shaw-iot/esp-ener2mqtt/README.md

 # Supported devices
 Recieves messages from the Energenie devices that use the OpenThings protocol.
 This is useful for integrating door sensors and power monitors into home automation systems.

-Transmit function not yet implemented.
+Transmit function not yet fully implemented.

 https://energenie4u.co.uk/